Catalunya Championship

-The Catalunya Championship was a professional golf tournament that was held 28 April – 1 May 2022 at the PGA Catalunya Resort in Girona, Spain.
+The Catalunya Championship is a professional golf tournament held in Catalonia, Spain.
+It first appeared on the European Tour schedule in 2022.

+History

-The tournament was created as a one-off event after the Volvo China Open; originally scheduled to take place the same week was postponed.
-It will be played the week after the ISPS Handa Championship in Spain; another one-off event created for the 2022 schedule.
+The tournament was created as a one-off event after the Volvo China Open, originally scheduled to take place the same week, was postponed.
+It was played the week after the ISPS Handa Championship in Spain; another one-off event created for the 2022 schedule.

 Adri Arnaus won the event by shooting a final-round 65 to tie Oliver Bekker at 11 under-par.
 Arnaus defeated Bekker in a six hole sudden-death playoff.

+The event made a return in 2026, now with Estrella Damm as title sponsor.